pgtipping/the-synth-rag/memory-bank/activeContext.md

    - Update user documentation with information about health checks
    - Create internal documentation for maintenance procedures

+## Current Focus - March 15, 2024

+### Build Process Optimization

+1. **Recent Achievements**:

+   - Fixed a critical type error in `progress-service.ts` that was preventing successful builds
+   - Identified and resolved SQL query construction issues in the codebase
+   - Successfully completed a full build of the application

+2. **Current Challenges**:

+   - Minor warnings about SendGrid API configuration need investigation
+   - Need to ensure all SQL queries follow best practices for type safety
+   - Potential performance optimizations in database queries

+3. **Next Steps**:
+   - Review other SQL queries in the codebase for similar type issues
+   - Consider implementing a consistent pattern for SQL query construction
+   - Address SendGrid API configuration warnings
+   - Perform additional testing to ensure the fix doesn't introduce regressions

 ## Previous Context

 // ... existing content ...